 The candidate's score in this area should contribute to enhanced overall job performance.
-Motivated by challenging goals, financial rewared, and/or recognition, and willing to work hard to succeed.
-Focused on personal achievement.
-Describe a time when you had to place accomplishing your objectives above supporting your team.
-Why do you think it was justified?
+Highly motivated by challenging goals, financial rewards, and/or recognition, and willing to work very hard to succeed.
+Very focused on personal achievement.
+Would you describe yourself as competitive?
+Can you give me an example?